 At Fitzwilliams Financial, our goal is to provide you with a pension like income for the rest of your life!
 Contact us for the details.

 Asset protection is important for all individuals and families regardless of net worth.
 Asset protection planning involves reviewing your assets and financial goals, and creating a plan to buffer your assets from creditors and lawsuits.
 Litigation is common in the United States.
 So, having a solid asset protection plan can help to avoid future problems with your assets.

 Asset protection is something to address during your estate planning.
-There are specific financial products to protect different types of assets.
+There are specific efficient, economic based solutions to protect different types of assets.
 Some of the common assets that come to mind to protect are your real estate investments and your monetary investments.
 Other assets not commonly thought of as assets are your family, any inheritance and any death benefits.
 For example, who will be the beneficiary for your estate?
 Do you want your estate to be handled by your spouse, or by your children?
 What if they are not available?
 Do you have a backup plan for your assets?
 These are the questions one should ask when thinking about asset protection.

 Assign A Trustee Or Probate Will

 Probate is the legal process that addresses a will and appoints an executor to distribute and dissolve an estate.
 A Trustee is the person designated to handling the final affairs.
 If a Trustee is not already set, the probate process is more difficult and time consuming.
 In this situation, someone could be designated to dissolve the estate that would not have been the ideal choice.

 This lack of direction can cause family friction.
 All of these extra steps add unnecessary stress to the surviving family members.
 We know you do not want this for your family.
 Plan ahead and save your family from having to deal with the stressful details after you are gone.